- The Hardthöhe

 - The Bendlerblock

 - You are here: Germany’s former Chiefs of Defence

 - The directives on the top-level structure of the Bundeswehr

 The Chief of Defence advises the German government on the development and implementation of its overall military defence concept.
 He is the direct superior of all the military personnel in the Bundeswehr and a member of the Federal Ministry of Defence Executive Group.
 The Chief of Defence is appointed by the President of Germany on the recommendation of the Minister of Defence.

-General Volker Wieker has been Chief of Defence since 21 January 2010.
-One major development that has taken place during his term in office is the suspension of compulsory military service.
-His predecessors also often faced considerable challenges.
-Adolf Heusinger and one of his successors, Ulrich de Maizière, developed the concept of “Innere Führung” (leadership development and civic education) in an effort to establish the democratic values of the fledgling republic in the new Bundeswehr.
+The first Chief of Defence Adolf Heusinger and one of his successors, Ulrich de Maizière, developed the concept of “Innere Führung” (leadership development and civic education) in an effort to establish the democratic values of the fledgling republic in the new Bundeswehr.

-The international orientation of the Bundeswehr was revealed in the first operations it conducted for the United Nations in Iraq and the Balkans.
-The transformation of the Bundeswehr into an army on operations required considerable changes to be made in the defence resources.
-The suspension of compulsory military service in 2011 was implemented by General Volker Wieker.
+This international orientation of the Bundeswehr was revealed in the first operations it conducted for the United Nations in Iraq and the Balkans.
+The transformation into an army on operations required considerable changes concerning Bundeswehr structure and personnel.
+The suspension of compulsory military service, a political decision taken in 2011, was put into practice by the 15th Chief of Defence, General Volker Wieker.

 Breuer was preceded by General Eberhard Zorn as the Chief of Defence.
 He shaped the start of the “Zeitenwende’’ and reorientation towards national and collective defence which has regained importance as a result of the Russian war of aggression against Ukraine since 24 February 2022.